Pluggable-Transports/Pluggable-Transports-website/README.md

-# PT-website
+This is the website for the [Pluggable Transports community](https://www.pluggabletransports.info).

-This is the website for the PT Community
+The website source code exists in the [gh-pages](https://github.com/Pluggable-Transports/Pluggable-Transports-website/tree/gh-pages) branch.